-The AGS icon on the KIB 10.1" Central Monitor Capacitive Touch Panel displays the Automatic Generator Start pages to view and/or control the system statuses, quiet time feature, and generator run time for charging the house and chassis batteries.
+The AGS icon on the 2026 KIB 10.1" and 5" Capacitive Touch LCD with Standard User Interface displays the Automatic Generator Start pages to view and/or control the system statuses, quiet time feature, and generator run time for charging the house and chassis batteries.
+The same screens will also appear on the KIB Connected Solutions app once installed on a mobile device.